olmesm/jsq/README.md

 # JSQ - JQ Javascript

 > WIP.
 I'm exploring this as a concept right now.
-See [goals](#goals)
+See [goals](#goals) for more details.
+> Next up: CICD for binary releases and tests.

 JQ is a brilliant tool but having to lookup the syntax everytime I use it is pretty cumbersome.
 Javascript is pretty flexible, well known, and allows for a functional flavour.

-The purpose is to make a more intuitive JQ, although this may come at the expense of succinctness.
+The purpose is to make a more intuitive and maintainable JQ, sacrificing binary size and potentially succinctness.

 ## Goals